jaylach/kale/README.md

 var kale = require('kale');

-// Note that kale provides a single render function which accepts a single file. kale.render('examples/example1.kale', {
+// Note that kale provides a single render function which accepts a single file.
+// If an option srcPath is provided kale will preserve directory structure in it
+// while rendering the actual templates kale.render('examples/example1.kale', {
   outPath: 'examples/templates',
   pretty: true